hilinsky/helm-project/README.md

 # Helm repository

-This repository containts a Helm packages of app
+This repository contains a Helm packages of app